stellar/go/services/regulated-assets-approval-server/README.md

 This endpoint is used for the extra action after `/tx-approve`, as described in the SEP-8 [Action Required] section.

-Currently an arbitrarily criteria is implemented: email addresses starting with "x" will have the KYC automatically denied while all other emails will be accepted.
+Currently an arbitrary criteria is implemented: email addresses starting with "x" will have the KYC automatically denied while all other emails will be accepted.